 5.3 LAND USE DESIGNATIONS RELATED TO HOUSING

 A range of housing opportunities are possible on DHHL lands, as listed in the table below.
+See Appendix A for the full Master Use Table.

 TABLE 11: LAND USE DESIGNATIONS PROVIDING HOUSING OPPORTUNITIES